KielLagmay/MoodleDataCleanser_5/README.md

 - Anaconda with Python 3.6 or higher + Pyro5, pandas, import_ipynb, netifaces, and dateutil (installed in your desired Python virtual environment).

 ## How to Use
-1) In your Python server code, import the following:<br>
+1) In your Python server code (see DataCleanser_Server.ipynb for an example), import the following:<br>
    import import_ipynb<br>
    from DataWarehouse import openDataWarehouse
 2) Then, in that same server code, use the openDataWarehouse(dirpath, outfile, dataCleanFunc) function, where dirpath is the directory of the folder containing the CSV file(s) to be processed, outfile is the name of the output CSV file, and dataCleanFunc is a function that takes in a pandas dataframe, processes it, and outputs the resulting pandas dataframe.